imanghafoori1/laravel-widgetize/README.md

 ### When to use it ?

->This package helps you in stuations that you want to create crowded web pages with multiple widgets (on sidebar, menu, ...) and each widget needs seperate sql queries and php logic to be provided with data for its template.
-If you need a small application with low traffic this package is not much of a help.Anyway installing it has minimal overhead since surprisingly it is just a small abstract class and Of course you can use it to refactor your monster code and tame it into managable pieces or boost the performance 4x-10x times faster. ;)
+>This package helps you in situations that you want to create crowded web pages with multiple widgets (on sidebar, menu, carousels ...) and each widget needs seperate sql queries and php logic to be provided with data for its template.
+If you need a small application with low traffic this package is not much of a help.
+Anyway installing it has minimal overhead since surprisingly it is just a small abstract class and Of course you can use it to __refactor your monster code and tame it__ into managable pieces or __boost the performance 4x-10x__ times faster. ;)